 Practising good eye contact is a skill for effective and vital communication and is mostly under-rated and under-utilized.
 Keeping eye contact with the person you are talking to indicates interest and saying to the person “You are important and I am listening”.
 It is one of the “unseen” tools used in any event communication.
 An event management solution provided by Evenesis will enable you to generate a survey and report based on your recent event.
 One of the questions you can post is how effective was your presentation.
 Did the presenter keep eye contact with the audience?
 Results of your survey will be useful in hosting future presentations events.

-A great event management system should also be flexible enough for you to be mobile while you are busy organizing the event.
+A great event management software should also be flexible enough for you to be mobile while you are busy organizing the event.
 Now we carry all sorts of mobile devices.
 An application that can be accessed from your mobile phone is a great way to keep in contact with your team.
 Evenesis applications are not just limited to event Malaysia but from any where in the world.
 So no matter where you are organizing an event, you can use your iPhone 3G mobile and the event solution to keep an “eye” on your team!